-Prosthetic and artificial organs including artificial teeth, jaws, limbs, skin, breasts, and eyes all fall under medical supplies.
+Prosthetic and artificial organs, including artificial teeth, jaws, limbs, skin, breasts, and eyes, are all covered by this class.

 Sexual and Reproductive Health

-Surgical supplies including sutures, splints, stents, and other surgical equipment like cutlery and instruments are considered medical supplies that fall under class 10.
+Surgical supplies, including sutures, splints, stents, and other surgical equipment like cutlery and instruments, are considered medical supplies and thus fall under Class 10.

-Although you may not find these things in a hospital, dental supplies also fall under class 10 medical goods.
-Items including dentures, dental burs, orthodontic supplies, and electric dental apparatuses are a part of this class.
+Although you may not find these things in a hospital, dental supplies also fall under Class 10.

 Medical Furniture and Clothing

 A lot of the furniture and clothing found in hospitals will qualify as medical supplies.